holochain/deepkey/README.md

 The most common call to Deepkey is `key_state((Key, Timestamp))` to query the validity of a key at a particular time.

+##### Another reason is for source chain recovery

+In addition to shared/public keysets and registrations, Deepkey supports private data for remembering how the keys were derived.
+With each key generation, the relevant "derivation details" can be saved as private entries.
+This private data can be used later to rebuild your keypairs and recover app source chains.

 ### Features